 This time, without referencing the old chart, I rated my career as the highest level on the whole chart at an 8.
 So I drew a dotted line on the three mark to indicate the last recorded level and wrote +5 in the margins to remind me of my astonishing growth.

 I did this on every level and was pleased to find that in no section did I lose ground.
-At worst, I made no progress toward my goals, and at best I made enormous leaps toward my ideal self.
+At worst, I made no progress toward my goals, and at best, I made enormous leaps toward my ideal self.
 All around, I’m thrilled!

 That’s All, Folks

-The Level 10 Life chart is an amazing tool for self-discovery and introspection.
+The Level 10 Life chart is an amazing tool for self-discovery and introspection, ultimately helping you live your best life.
 I would recommend that everyone try it at least once.
 And if you feel like the original version isn’t quite right for you, then don’t be shy about editing it!

 After all, it’s a tool for you to use – so make it work for you and the different areas of your life.
 I love the changes I made to my Level 10 Life and the personal growth that I saw.
 I can’t wait to see how I’ve grown next year!